10 Jun 2021

 Repairs, total loss and cash settlements

-Different insurers will have their own process, however, mostly once quotes and the full scope of work has been agreed, the required tradespeople can begin work on an agreed start date for repairs.
+Once quotes and the full scope of work has been agreed, the tradespeople can begin work on an agreed start date for repairs.

 “In some situations, the cost of the repairs will exceed the value of the item, whether it be your car or your property.

-This is the stage of the process when cash settlements can be discussed with your claims handler.
+This is the stage of the process when cash settlements can be discussed with your claim handler.
+If we offer a cash settlement under a home building policy, we’ll give you information on how cash settlements work and how decisions are made.

-“However, the preference is for us to handle all aspects of your repairs to avoid our customers needing to worry about the financial side of the incident because this can be stressful.”
+“The preference is for us to manage all aspects of your repairs, so you can avoid worrying about the financial side which can be stressful,” he adds.

 The importance of your sum insured

-“Too often we find that people underestimate the importance of their sum insured and take shortcuts to achieve a lower premium, but this can leave people exposed to being underinsured in a crisis.
-An accurate sum insured comes down to valuing your home and your belongings correctly,” says Mann.
+“Too often, we find people underestimate the importance of their sum insured and take shortcuts to achieve a lower premium.
+But this can leave people exposed to being underinsured in a crisis,” says Mann.

-“When calculating your sum insured make sure you take into account the replacement costs of items and fixtures, preparing land and foundations and understanding that costs must be new for old at today’s prices,” Mann says.
+“When calculating your sum insured, make sure you consider the replacement costs of items and fixtures, preparing land and foundations, and understanding costs must be new for old at today’s prices.

-To help our customers work out their sum insured we’ve built calculators as a guide.
+To help our customers work out their sum insured, we’ve built calculators to help you determine how much insurance you need.

-These take into account extra costs that may not be obvious, for example, removing debris could add 10-15 per cent to your sum insured.
+It’s also important to consider costs that may not be obvious.
+For example, removing debris could add 10-15 per cent to your sum insured.

 “Some policies automatically account for inflation for your sum insured but it’s best not to rely on this as your sole safeguard,” Mann says.